Memorials and monuments to victims of the Titanic: Australia

 Two memorials to Titanic's musicians were erected in Australia.
 The local bandsmen of the outback mining town of Broken Hill, New South Wales erected the Titanic Musicians' Memorial, dedicated on 21 December 1913 and funded by the Amalgamated Miners Association Band.
 Its dedication declares that it was "Erected by the Citizens of Broken Hill as a memorial to the heroic bandsmen of the steamship Titanic who, playing to the end, calmly faced certain death whilst women, children and their fellow-men were being rescued from the wreck of that ill-fated vessel off the coast of Newfoundland on the 15th April 1912".

 Another memorial dedicated to their memory was The SS Titanic Memorial Bandstand erected in 1915 in Ballarat, Victoria.
 Designed by George Clegg and funded by the Victorian Band Association at a cost of £150, it stands in the Sturt Street Gardens in front of the Mechanics Institute.
 The structure is an unusual example of Edwardian bandstand design with multiple oriental-style roofs.

 Canada

 Most of the bodies recovered after the disaster were buried in Halifax, Nova Scotia.
 150 are buried in three cemeteries: Fairview, with 121, Mount Olivet, with nineteen, and Baron de Hirsch, with ten.
 A simple headstone of black granite marks most graves, recording only the victim's name (if known) or the number of the body if the name was not known, and the date 15 April 1912.
 Exception were made if friends or relatives wanted to erect a more elaborate headstone at their own expense; one such example is that of the grave of the Titanic's chief steward, Ernest Freeman, whose headstone was donated by the White Star Line's chairman J. Bruce Ismay.
 The graves are still maintained under a trust established by the White Star Line.

+Bulgaria

+There is a monument in the churchyard of the small Bulgarian village of Gumoshtnik, the birthplace of 8 of the 38 Bulgarian victims.